 - Site users are expected to follow the rules on this page, and in the rules page.

 When you are ready, please find the sound that will help you the most in the menu.
-If you want to read research, you can in Research page.
+If you want to read research, you can in The Science Research page.

 - Memory and Focus – It has been shown that short term memory increases by an average of 11% (including aging adults) when people listen to our focus sound for 30 minutes a day for a month.
 It is shown that children with ADHD and other learning disabilities can see an increase of over 29%.
 Ongoing listening helps, and the results happen in under 4 weeks.
 The more you listen, the more deeply your can change your focus.
 The focus sound rhythm reminds the listener of the brain rhythm used for focus and memory.
 You can listen while you work, read, relax, or workout.